vlaci/blox/doc/options.md

 - *user*: The current user who the configuration is generated for\
 - *nixosConfig*: The global nixos configuration\

-Note that all `features` set in the global configuration is inherited by home manager and can be explicitly disabled.
+Note that all `profiles` set in the global configuration is inherited by home manager and can be explicitly disabled.